instructure/instructure-ui/packages/ui-core/docs/02-testing-components.md

 ### The TL;DR on writing tests:

-1. Run `npm run test:watch`.
+1. Run `yarn test:watch --scope @instructure/ui-core`.
-2. Edit the tests that were generated for you in `lib/components/MyComponent/__tests__`.
+2. Edit the tests that were generated for you in `packages/ui-core/src/components/MyComponent/__tests__`.
 3. Watch your tests run in the console.

 ### The Details

 Component tests are written using the [mocha](https://mochajs.org/) testing framework and [chai](http://chaijs.com/api/bdd/) bdd style assertions.
-A test bed utility that is provided as a global function `Testbed` (defined in `tests/util/testbed.js`) handles all of the common setup and teardown for your test.
+A test bed utility that is provided as a global function `Testbed` (defined in `packages/ui-testbed`) handles all of the common setup and teardown for your test.
 It also provides some utilities for rendering components, updating props and stubbing out functions.